The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Car Loans

 Take a buyer earning S$10,000 a month with a S$1,200 car loan repayment.
-TDSR ceiling is S$5,500.
-The car claims S$1,200, leaving S$4,300 for the mortgage.
-At the 4% stress rate over 30 years, that supports about S$900,000 — versus roughly S$1.15 million without the car.
-The car has cost the buyer S$250,000 of borrowing power on top of the loan itself.
+The TDSR ceiling is S$5,500.
+The car eats S$1,200 of that, leaving S$4,300 for the mortgage.
+At the 4% stress rate over 30 years, S$4,300 supports about S$900,000, against roughly S$1.15 million with no car.
+So the car has quietly cost the buyer S$250,000 of borrowing power, on top of the loan itself.

 Credit Cards